onurbazv/movie-search/README.md

 ## To Do List

-[ ] Add genres list to config constants
+- [ ] Add genres list to config constants
-[ ] Integrate search functionality to the page
+- [X] Integrate search functionality to the page
+- [ ] Prev/Next page buttons
+- [ ] Create component for listing preview
+- [ ] Open detailed information in a modal when clicking a preview component

-## Notes
+## Notes & Bugs
-You are currently using a debounce hook to automatically trigger the search when the input changes, but you may want to switch to a button and include other search options such as:
-- Include Adult
+Rename the preview component (currently it's RenameMe)